omerlevy/tau_amnlp/attention_exercise/README.md

 You will implement various forms of attention and use the performance on WSD, as well as visualization tools, to learn about how different forms of attention behave.

 ## Instructions
-Follow the steps in the README and wsd_model.ipynb notebook.
+* Follow the steps in the README and wsd_model.ipynb notebook.
-Before you submit download the notebook as html (File -> Download as -> HTML) and place it the attention_exercise directory.
+* Implement your solution, so you could eventually run every cell of the notebook sequentially in a single run (add parameters to the WSDModel class when needed).
-Zip the attention_exercise directory (without the data) and upload to moodle.
+* Once you are done, run the entire notebook, download it as html (File -> Download as -> HTML) and place it the attention_exercise directory.

-Name the zip file as your IDs separated by underscores.
+* Zip the attention_exercise directory (without the data).
-For example: 123_456.zip
+* Name the zip file as your IDs separated by underscores, for example: 123_456.zip, and upload it to moodle.

 Each group should submit only once.